samantharitter/mongo-cxx-driver/Download-and-Compile.md

 #### Legacy Branch:

 Use the [legacy](https://github.com/mongodb/mongo-cxx-driver/tree/legacy) branch if:
- - You are using MongoDB's C++ driver for the first time and do not mind the driver being actively worked on.
+ - You are experimenting with the C++ driver and do not need a production ready driver.
  - You had been using 26compat (or the driver inside of the server source) and want to benefit from incremental improvements while having the same overall API.

 ```